 The package source types are:

-A package source is inferred to refer to a file only when it has a suffix matching a valid archive format and when it starts with file:// or does not start with alphabetic characters followed by ://.
+A package source is inferred to refer to an archive file only when it has a suffix matching a valid archive format and when it starts with file:// or does not start with alphabetic characters followed by ://.
+In the case that the package source starts with file://, it must be a URL without a type query or with a type query value of file.
 The inferred package name is the filename without its suffix.

-a local directory – The name of the package is the name of the directory.
+The name of the package is the name of the directory.
 The checksum is not present.
+Other than a type query, which affects inference as described below, any query or fragments parts of a file:// URL are ignored.

-A package source is inferred to refer to a directory only when it does not have a file-archive suffix, does not match the grammar of a package name, and either starts with starts with file:// or does not start with alphabetic characters followed by ://.
+A package source is inferred to refer to a directory only when it does not have a file-archive suffix, does not match the grammar of a package name, and either starts with file:// or does not start with alphabetic characters followed by ://.
+In the case that the package source starts with file://, it must be a URL without a type query or with a type query value of dir, link, or static-link.
 The inferred package name is the directory name.

 For example, "http://game.com/tic-tac-toe.zip" is a remote URL package source whose checksum is found at "http://game.com/tic-tac-toe.zip.CHECKSUM".